-- Homeschool curriculum must be considered moderately or highly regulated* by the state in which the student resides and meet that state’s requirements for proof of graduation; otherwise the GED/TASC/Certificate of High School Equivalency Exam required
+- Homeschool final transcript and homeschool diploma submitted as proof of graduation; otherwise the GED/TASC/Certificate of High School Equivalency Exam required

-*Although NY state is highly regulated, state law requires students pass the TASC Exam or an Ability-to-Benefit (ATB) exam to qualify for Tuition Assistance Program (TAP) funds
+- NY residents must pass the TASC Exam or an Ability-to-Benefit (ATB) exam to qualify for NY State Tuition Assistance Program (TAP) funds